Kerrykogei24/K-Pitches/README.md

 ## By Kerry Kogei

 ## Description
 Are you looking for a Picth of the week to brighten up your day and your week?
 Here you can find a list of positive quotes to help you get through a tough week!
-# Live Demo

 ## User Story